mkrapp/training2025-12/git_remote.md

 You will commit locally, then push your branch for the first time (introduce `git push -u origin feature-<name>`).
 - Show how others can pull and see new branches, then check out each other’s branches.

+## Merge with conflicts

+We are all working on the same repo, on our own branch.
+We will change a few things (because we can), commit those revisions, and push them to our remote branch (not main!).

+Some people will add stuff to same file.
+Other will add new files.
+And still other will modify existing files.

+The maintainer’s job is to merge all those changes back into the `main` branch.

 ## Merge with conflicts (a real-world example)

 - Goal: Experience merge and conflict resolution in a safe setting.